Giovany Herbert

-Giovany Aymar Herbert Forcheney (born 12 March 2005) is a Panamanian professional footballer who plays as an attacking midfielder for the Brazilian club Athletico Paranaense and the Panama national team.
+Giovany Aymar Herbert Forcheney (born 12 March 2005) is a Panamanian professional footballer who plays as an attacking midfielder for Ukrainian club Kryvbas Kryvyi Rih on loan from Árabe Unido and the Panama national team.

 Playing career

 Herbert began playing football at the age of 9 with Atlético Bilbao de Calle 8 then Champions Academy, before finishing his development with Árabe Unido.
 In 2023 he debuted with the senior Árabe Unido team in the Liga Panameña de Fútbol.
 On 27 February 2025, he joined the Campeonato Brasileiro Série B club Athletico Paranaense on a contract until 2027.

+In February 2026, Herbert joined Ukrainian Premier League club Kryvbas Kryvyi Rih on loan for the remainder of the season.

 International career

-Herbert first debuted with the Panama U20s at the 2024 CONCACAF U-20 Championship.
+Herbert first played with the Panama U20s at the 2024 CONCACAF U-20 Championship.
 He debuted with the senior Panama national team in a friendly 6–1 loss to Chile on 8 February 2025.
 He again made the U20s for the 2025 Maurice Revello Tournament.
 He was called up to the Panama U20s again for the 2025 FIFA U-20 World Cup.